6110-sp24/6110-sp24.github.io/_pages/resources.md

 1. **Steven Muchnick, [_Advanced Compiler Design and Implementation_][appel-java].
 Morgan Kaufmann, 1997.**
   - The "whale book."
 A comprehensive coverage of advanced compiler optimizations.
 1. **Queinnec, C., and Callaway K., [_Lisp in Small Pieces_][lisp-book].
 Cambridge University Press, 1996.**
-  - A very cool book that builds _multiple_ compilers from scratch to demonstrate how language design choices interact.
+  - A very cool book that builds _multiple_ interpreters from scratch to demonstrate how language design choices interact.

 <!-- These textbooks are a lot more theoretical, and cover very specific topics: